Hello Friends! Welcome back to ASW Homestead. Today we will be discussing sustainable gardening.

 Water Deeply and Infrequently

 Rather than watering your garden every day, aim to water deeply and less frequently.
-This encourages plants to develop deep root systems, which makes them more drought-resistant and reduces the overall amount of water needed.
+This encourages plants to develop deep root systems, which makes them more drought-resistant.
+It also reduces the overall amount of water needed.

 Keeping pests in check is an important part of gardening, but that doesn’t mean you have to rely on harsh chemicals.
 Organic pest control methods are not only safer for you and the environment, but they also help maintain a healthy, balanced garden.